Reading Pride and Prejudice

 Venue: Stapleford Granary is an old granary renovated into a fantastic venue for lectures and concerts.
 It is 5 miles from the centre of Cambridge, easy to reach by bike, bus, or car.
 Shelford station is close by (20 minutes' walk) with train connections to London and central Cambridge.
 More information about the venue here.

-Jane Austen, Pride and Prejudice (1813).
+The only essential reading is Jane Austen, Pride and Prejudice (1813).
 Any good edition.
 We recommend OUP or Penguin for reliable texts and high quality annotations and introductions.
 CUP publishes expensive but excellent scholarly editions of the novels.

 Jane Austen, Emma (1815)